 To get the best deal, an informed tenant should not succumb to taking the Lease Comp “short cut”.
 Many landlords and some office brokers would rather have the tenant base their real estate decision on another tenant’s deal.
 Landlords, particularly on renewals, would rather base a renewal on a Lease Comp instead of competing with the market.

 Here’s what’s wrong with that short-cut approach.
-Fundamentally, the lease terms that may have been good for another tenant doesn’t mean they’ll also be good for you.
+Fundamentally, the lease terms that may have been good for another tenant may not be good for you.
 Tenants can’t be sure of the facts and circumstances surrounding the other tenant’s lease deal to know why or how a certain term was chosen.
 Some of this uncertainty stems from the fact that landlords frequently use concessions (e.g., free rent, allowances, etc…) as means of concealing their true effective rate.
 Moreover, the economics of a lease are complex and involve many variables beyond the rental rate.
 For example, a lease may involve a higher rent structure while also providing a large construction allowance, significant free rent or termination rights.
 Among these variables is the credit of the tenant where a strong credit tenants can drive a better deal than lesser credit tenants.
-Finally, keep in mind that the other tenant may have been in a weaker position and didn’t have has much bargaining power.
+Finally, keep in mind that the other tenant may have been in a weaker position and didn’t have as much bargaining power.

 Whether a tenant is exploring renewal or relocation, to get the best deal they should auction their tenancy among competing landlords.
 The real estate market is dynamic and office leasing transactions are complex.
 After you’ve leveraged the marketplace and pitted owner against owner, take a look at those Lease Comps.
 You’ll probably be suprised!